Rested/advent-of-code/README.md

 Day 13 part b took a while as my tests didn't capture a key edge case which caused a bit of trying to optimize an infinite loop...
 Will try to assume my tests are ineffective rather than that my code is inefficient in future.

+For day 17 my solution was suboptimal with part b taking about `1m30s` to run however I felt this to be not too unreasonably long (I wouldn't be happy with anything over 5 mins) and did note some ideas to optimize it.

 ### Running it

 Paths are configured assuming we run from the root directory e.g.